omegaml/omegaml/docs/source/admin/kickstart.rst

 .. note::

-   To go from docker-compose to kubernetes, you may create our kubernetes deployment using kompose.io_
+   To go from docker-compose to kubernetes, consider adopting the kubernetes deployments from the omega|ml :code:`docker-compose.yml` file using kompose.io_

-1. make sure you have the sources to build the omega|ml docker image (or a source to acquire the docker image directly)
+1. make sure you have the sources to build the omega|ml docker image,
+   typically provided as a release file, e.g. :code:`omegaml-release-0.1.zip`

 2. build the docker image::

-   $ mkdir -p /path/to/release/docker-staging
+   $ mkdir -p /path/to/omegaml-release-0.1.zip
    $ cd /path/to/release/docker-staging
    $ unzip omegaml-release-<version>.zip
    $ docker build -t omega|ml .